 - 1925 – Cullen’s NUWC associate, Wal Hannington, 1925 is convicted at the Old Bailey under the Incitement to Mutiny Act 1797

 - 1926 – Cullen and Gorbals branch of National Unemployed Workers Committee separate from the organisation’s National Committee in London.
 Cullen dissatisfied with ‘extreme Communist’ interference coming directly from Moscow.
 He says London branch is ruled by Moscow and he is not going to take his orders from Russia.
+He moves to dissociate the Gorbals Division.
+The motion is defeated by a majority.

 “I was approached by a prominent Communist agitator, who asked me what part I would take in getting the troops to mutiny.
 There was a small council of action set up and we set about doing everything possible to get a general rising… the councils of action, of which I was one, were giving instructions through under channels.
 The revolt lasted three days, at the end of which a truce was come to between the General Officer Commanding and the rebel troops.
 I was one who refused point blank to recognise the truce and carried on with a small band of irresponsibles.
 Eventually we tried to rush the guard one night, but were repulsed.
 I was captured and made a prisoner.”

-- 1928 – becomes organizer and lecturer of the Industrial Peace Union of the British Empire.
+- 1928 – Becomes organizer and lecturer of the Industrial Peace Union of the British Empire.
 The Union was anti-Communist in nature and promoted peaceful industrial relations between workers and employers.
 The IPU also drew support from right-wing organisations including the British Union of Fascists who would protect IPU meetings.
 Former trade unionist and National Democratic Party founder Havelock Wilson was a member (right-wing element of British Socialism) as was James Andrew Seddon founder of the Socialist National Defence Committee to aggressively promote “the eternal idea of nationality”.
 Like Socialist Victor Grayson (also at the Etaples Mutiny) they started backing the UK War effort as a fight against “Prussian militarism” bringing them roughly in line with Russia’s ‘Menshevik’ party, vying for control of post-Revolution Russia with Lenin’s rival Socialist party, the Bolsheviks.
 The Mensheviks were at this time led by Irakli Tsereteli, an old ally of Leon Trotsky, who like Grayson and the IPU advocated a form of ‘Revolutionary Defensism’ (supporting the war with Germany was seen as preserving the Revolution).
 After leadership was taken by Lenin, Tsereteli moved to France.

 - 1928-1929 – Becomes leader of the West of Scotland Association For the Abolition of Communism